mattrglobal/jsonld-lint/packages/jsonld-lint-cli/README.md

 # jsonld-lint-cli

-Home to the jsonld-lint engine bundled as a CLI tool
+The jsonld-lint engine bundled as a CLI tool

 ## Getting started

-With your favorite package manager install the cli tool
+With your favorite package manager install

 With [yarn](https://yarnpkg.com/) run